mnkrcc/zest/README.md

-# Zest
+# Zest 🔐
-Hybrid encryption powered by RSA and AES.
+Sophisticated hybrid encryption leveraging the power of RSA and AES technologies.

+## Introduction
+Zest is an elegantly crafted encryption library meticulously designed to alleviate the complexities of encryption, thereby enabling you to focus on creating secure and robust code.
+Developed by the team at Moniker ([github.com/mnkrcc](https://github.com/mnkrcc)), Zest is engineered with the primary objective of simplifying developers' lives by utilizing native NodeJS packages, thereby obviating the need for any additional dependencies.

-## What is Zest?
+## Features
-Zest is a simple encryption library designed to make your life easier, it handles the complicated encryption stuff, so you can focus on writing secure code.

-Zest uses native NodeJS packages so it does not require anything else to function.
+- **Hybrid Encryption**: Seamlessly combines the strengths of RSA and AES encryption algorithms to deliver a robust and secure encryption solution.
+- **Effortless Key Management**: Automates key generation, export, and import, making key management a hassle-free process.
+- **Zero Additional Dependencies**: Leverages native NodeJS packages, eliminating the necessity for any external dependencies.

 ## Example Usage
 ```js